hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 Last, the sort elimination rule is fired on top of the already optimized `G2`.

-Notice, how we avoid excessive pattern matching and rule execution due to a guided search.
+Notice, how we avoid the excessive pattern matching and rule execution due to a guided search.

 The Cascades design clearly separates logical optimization (exploration) and physical optimization (implementation).
 When an unoptimized group is reached, matching transformation rules are scheduled.
 Then the optimization proceeds